Jumia: History

 In June 2013, Jumia launched Jumia Travel, a hotel booking platform, and Jumia Food, a food delivery platform.
 Jumia Deals was launched in April 2015.
-In 2017, Jumia launched Jumia One, an app that enables customers to pay bills such as airtime.
-The same year, Jumia launched JumiaPay, a secure payment for people to shop on all Jumia services.
-This was followed by the Jumia lending program, an initiative that allows its vendors to access business loans.
+In 2017, Jumia launched Jumia One, an app that enables customers to pay bills.
+The same year, Jumia launched JumiaPay, a secure payment system.
+This was followed by the Jumia lending program.

-In South Africa, Jumia operates under the brand name Zando (zando.co.za), focusing only on online fashion retail.
+In South Africa, Jumia operates under the brand name Zando, focusing only on online fashion retail.

 At the end of 2015, the founders of Jumia appointed Juliet Anammah as the CEO of Jumia Nigeria so that they could concentrate on global control of the company.
-Massimiliano Spalazzi took over from Juliet as CEO in Nigeria in January 2020 and Juliet was appointed as the chairwoman of Jumia Nigeria and the Head of Institutional Affairs, Africa.
+Massimiliano Spalazzi took over from Anammah as CEO in Nigeria in January 2020 and Anammah was appointed chairwoman of Jumia Nigeria and the Head of Institutional Affairs, Africa.

-In 2015, Jumia generated $234 million in revenue, which stands for a 265% growth from 2014.

-In 2016, Jumia became the continent’s first unicorn being valued over 1 billion USD.
+In 2015, Jumia generated $234 million in revenue, a 265% growth from 2014.
+In 2016, Jumia became the continent’s first unicorn being valued at over 1 billion USD.

 In late November 2018, Jumia partnered with cryptocurrency company Telcoin to enhance payment service capabilities throughout their areas of operation.
 The same month, Jumia and Carrefour signed a partnership to sell online products in Africa.

 In April 2019, Jumia went public on the New York Stock Exchange (NYSE) and raised $196 million in net proceeds.
 The share price, initially offered at $14.50, rose more than 200% in the first three trading sessions.
-The first analyst papers release 21 days after the IPO rated the company at stock targets between 27 and 40 USD.
-After reaching a peak of nearly $50 on 1 May 2019, the share value has declined to under $5/share by year's end.
+However, after reaching a peak of nearly $50 on 1 May 2019, the share value declined to under $5/share by year's end.